johnkerl/miller/go/README.md

 # Quickstart

-A TL;DR for anyone wanting to compile and run Miller:
+A TL;DR for anyone wanting to compile and run the Go port of Miller:

 * `go build mlr.go` -- produces the `mlr` executable
 * `go test ./...` -- runs a relatively small number of unit tests